 Neuromarketing tools and technologies are often tested in focus groups.
 Usually, when people are in a group, they do not air their actual opinions and feelings.
 Hence, the spoken word may not genuinely reflect the group’s opinion.
 However, when you utilize neuromarketing technology, it enables you to precisely figure out the emotional resonance of readers towards the content.
 That, in turn, allows you to create content that grabs your audience’s attention and gets the desired results.

-Here are five ways that you can use market research to help your business flourish and thrive:
+Here are some ways that you can use neuromarketing which can transform your marketing:

 Before finding out how the endowment effect has an impact on marketing, it is best to understand what this effect is all about.
 According to behavioral psychologists, the endowment effect refers to how people value their possessions.
 A person will value certain goods if they own them but will not put a high value on goods that they do not own.
 While this may sound strange, most people tend to value their own possessions compared to similar goods that they do not own.
 This irrationality in behavior comes from cognition bias.